NCICCGPO/gdan-tmp-models/README.md

 Docker images for methods are automatically pulled and built by CWL workflows and tools from the public Synapse repository.

 Alternatively:
-1. Docker images can be manually downloaded by going to the publication page for each method image file.
+1. Docker images can be manually downloaded by going to the [Publication Page under Supplemental Data](https://gdc.cancer.gov/about-data/publications/CCG-TMP-2022) for each method image file.
 ```
 # ImageFiles
 sk_grid.tar.gz